linroger/Wealth-of-Nations/Clippings/Swaptions - Guide to Swap Options, With Types and Styles.md

----
-title: Swaptions - Guide to Swap Options, With Types and Styles
 source: https://www.investopedia.com/terms/s/swaption.asp
 description: A swaption, also known as a swap option, refers to an option to enter into a swap agreement with another party.